 Lasell College offers online and/or face to face options for all required pre-requisites

-Candidates seeking admission to Lasell College's Rehabilitation Science graduate degree program must hold a bachelor's degree from an accredited institution.
+Candidates seeking admission to Lasell University's Rehabilitation Science graduate degree program must hold a bachelor's degree from an accredited institution.
 GRE/GMAT scores are not required for admission.
-The TOEFL may be waived for students whose native language is English or students who have successfully completed a bachelor's degree at an accredited college/university in the United States, United Kingdom, Australia, New Zealand or Canada.
+The TOEFL may be waived for international applicants who have earned a bachelor's degree at an accredited college/university in the United States, United Kingdom, Australia, New Zealand or Canada.
 All other applicants must submit a TOEFL/IELTS score.